How does Kim tell North Korea he's giving up nuclear weapons?

 In past talks, North Korea had said it could consider giving up its arsenal if the United States removes its troops from South Korea and withdraws its so-called "nuclear umbrella" of deterrence from South Korea and Japan, a stance Washington has found unacceptable.

-"Those of us who have negotiated with the North Koreans know what they mean (by denuclearization)," Revere said.
+"Those of us who have negotiated with the North Koreans know what they mean (by denuclearisation)," Revere said.

 "About the only thing that the North Korean leader might need to 'sell' to his people - and particularly to the military - is the idea of a 'freeze' on some elements of his program."